MajorMask/PROBIT/README.md

 - Newton iteration: slower convergence than Halley
 - Runtime JSON loading: unnecessary overhead for static data
 - Manual coefficient entry: error-prone and not reproducible

-## References

-- Wichura, M. J. (1988).
-Algorithm AS 241: The percentage points of the normal distribution.
-Applied Statistics.
-- Acklam, P. J. (2003).
-An algorithm for computing the inverse normal cumulative distribution function.
-- Assignment specification: OP Kiitorata Trainee Program

-## License

-Submitted as part of OP Kiitorata Trainee Program evaluation.

-## Contact

-Refer to assignment submission guidelines for contact information.